 Existing packages and software compatibility

-Most businesses use a variety of software packages from third parties, such as accounting, customer relationship and design software.
-These third party packages are written to be compatible with the available operating systems at the time of their own launch.
-By upgrading your existing operating system, it is possible that third party packages will not be compatible to your new operating system.
+Most businesses use a variety of software packages from third parties, such as accounting, customer relationship, and design software.
+These third-party packages are written to be compatible with the available operating systems at the time of their own launch.
+By upgrading your existing operating system, it is possible that third-party packages will not be compatible with your new operating system.
 An in-depth review of all the software packages that your organisation will ensure that the correct upgrade is implemented.
-If they are not carefully considered, the upgrade may mean that your employees are unable to use software that is vital for their role which can be detrimental to your day to day work.
+If they are not carefully considered, the upgrade may mean that your employees are unable to use software that is vital for their role which can be detrimental to your day-to-day work.

 Current and emerging market options